Communists at CCNY Protesting President Obama and US Action in Libya

 I wonder how this whole thing with Libya is going to play out?
 I overheard something about impeachment on the news a day or two ago, but isn’t committing troops for up to 60 days the President’s prerogative?

-6 thoughts on “Communists at CCNY Protesting President Obama and US Action in Libya”
+6 responses to “Communists at CCNY Protesting President Obama and US Action in Libya”

 Like